--------------------------------------------------------------------------------------

 Add a new user to the

-we want to add to multiple groups.
+wheel and apache groups.
+The wheel group gives root/sudo access.
+The apache group allows both user and apache to write to your website files.
+The -G tells useradd we want to add to multiple groups.
 Sam is the username in this example.useradd -G wheel,apache us3r passwd us3r

 Set directory and file permissions